AdIkUnDlIyA99/ConCur-Programming_in_Java-VITyarthi_Project-25BAI10634/README.md

 ## Overview of the project

 ConCur is a beginner-friendly Java console application for converting amounts between currencies using locally stored exchange rates.
-It works offline, stores conversion history, and demonstrates the CSE2006 Programming in Java syllabus.
+It works offline and stores conversion history.
 ## Features

 - Search currencies by name or code